-- Bring water and sugar to boil.
+Bring 3/4 cup water and 1/2 cup sugar to boil.
 Stir, allowing the sugar to dissolve.
 Let cool to room temperature.
-Add the vanilla extract and stir again.
+Add 2 tbsp vanilla extract and stir again.

-In a separate bowl, sift together the flour and baking powder, set aside.
-Melt the butter, add hot water and whisk together, set aside.
+In a separate bowl, sift together 1½ cups flour and 2 tsp baking powder, set aside.
+Melt 5 tbsp butter, add 3 tbsp hot water and whisk together, set aside.

 - Add the flour mixture into the egg mixture in 3 additions, carefully folding each flour addition before adding the next.